yuliia-vyl/thingsboard.github.io/docs/samples/esp32/gpio-control-pico-kit-dht22-sensor.md

 ## Provision your dashboard

 Download the dashboard file using this [**link**](/docs/samples/esp32/resources/esp32-dht22-temp-and-gpio-dashboard.json).
 Use import/export [**instructions**](/docs/user-guide/ui/dashboards/#dashboard-importexport) to import the dashboard to your ThingsBoard instance.

 ## Creating ESP32 firmware

 Easiest way to program ESP32 Pico Kit is to use Arduino IDE.
 Following sectoins are describing that approach.

 ### ESP32 and Arduino IDE setup

 First you will need Arduino IDE and all related software installed.

 Download and install [Arduino IDE](https://www.arduino.cc/en/Main/Software).

 The Pico board support must be added to Arduino IDE before any program can be built and flashed into ESP32.
 To do so, install ESP32 package as described below:

-1. Open Aduino IDE.
+1. Open Arduino IDE.

 1. Open **File -> Preferences** menu, and add a board manager URLs

    ```
    https://dl.espressif.com/dl/package_esp32_index.json,http://arduino.esp8266.com/stable/package_esp8266com_index.json
    ```